dankamongmen/notcurses/USAGE.md

 Marek Habersack has contributed (and maintains) C++ wrappers installed to `include/ncpp/`, `libnotcurses++.so`, and `libnotcurses++.a`.

-In their default mode, these wrappers never throw exceptions.
+In their default mode, these wrappers throw exceptions only from the type constructors (RAII).
 If `NCPP_EXCEPTIONS_PLEASE` is defined prior to including any NCPP headers, they will throw exceptions.